percona/pbm-docs/docs/reference/pbm-commands.md

 ## pbm restore

 Restores database from a specified backup / to a specified point in time.
-Depending on the backup type, makes either logical or physical restore.
+Depending on the backup type, makes either logical, physical or a snapshot-based restore.

 The command has the following syntax: